levimaaia/emailler/README-email.md

 By using the `Open Apple`+`R` command to retrieve email messages and the `Open Apple`-`S` command to transmit email messages to the server, it is possible to retreive, review, respond, compose and transmit emails all without leaving the `EMAIL.SYSTEM` environment.

 Similarly, by using the `Closed Apple`+`R` command to retrieve news articles and the `Open Apple`-`S` command to transmit news articles to the server, it is possible to retreive, review, follow-up, compose and transmit articles all without leaving the `EMAIL.SYSTEM` environment.

+### Preferences File

+`EMAIL.SYSTEM` stores persistent preferences in a file called `EMAIL.PREFS`.
+Specifically, the following settings are stored in the preferences file:

+ - Folder sort order: '<' or '>'
+ - Name of current email or news folder
+ - Number of first displayed message on current page
+ - Number of currently selected message in folder

+When `EMAIL.SYSTEM` is started it will read `EMAIL.PREFS` if it exists.
+This allows `EMAIL.SYSTEM` to go back to displaying the same page of the same folder, with the same message selected.
+This is especially convenient when using the other programs in the emai//er suite.
+When the external program terminates, `EMAIL.SYSTEM` is automatically restarted and will automatically return to the same spot.

+If the preferences file is invalid or the folder it references has been deleted, `EMAIL.SYSTEM` may show an error on startup.
+In this case, you can simply delete `EDIT.PREFS`.
+Without a preferences file `EMAIL.SYSTEM` will always begin showing the `INBOX` folder.
+The preferences file will be automatically recreated.

+### Real-Time Clock (RTC) Support

+If a real-time clock that is supported by ProDOS (such as the No Slot Clock, Thunderclock or the built-in clock in the Apple IIgs) is present, EMAIL.SYSTEM will call the ProDOS driver to get the up-to-date time and date every time a datestamp is required.
+In addition, the time displayed at the top right hand corner of the summary screen will refresh regularly, so the current time is always displayed.

 ### Message Pager